-Let us make a Python program for doing these calculations.
+Let us make a Matlab program for doing these calculations.
 We introduce names x and y for the position data x and y, and the descriptive name angle for the angle θ .
-The program is stored in a file ball_angle_first_try.py:
+The program is stored in a file ball_angle.m:

 '''

-x = 10 # Horizontal position
+x = 10; % Horizontal position

-y = 10 # Vertical position
+y = 10; % Vertical position

-angle = atan(y/x)
+angle = atan(y/x);

-print (angle/pi)180
+(angle/pi)180 % Computes and prints to screen

 '''

 Before we turn our attention to the running of this program, let us take a look at one new thing in the code.
 The line angle = atan(y/x), illustrates how the function atan, corresponding to tan^{-1} in mathematics, is called with the ratio y/x as input parameter or argument.
 The atan function takes one argument, and the computed value is returned from atan.
-This means that where we see atan(y/x), a computation is performed $(\tan^{-1}(y/x))$ and the result "replaces" the text atan(y/x).
+This means that where we see atan(y/x), a computation is performed $(tan^{-1}(y/x))$ and the result "replaces" the text atan(y/x).
 This is actually no more magic than if we had written just y/x: then the computation of y/x would take place, and the result of that division would replace the text y/x.
 Thereafter, the result is assigned to the name angle on the left-hand side of =.

 Note that the trigonometric functions, such as atan, work with angles in radians.
 The return value of atan must hence be converted to degrees, and that is why we perform the computation (angle/pi)180.
-Two things happen in the print statement: first, the computation of (angle/pi)180 is performed, resulting in a real number, and second, print prints that real number.
-Again, we may think that the arithmetic expression is replaced by its results and then print starts working with that result.
+With the missing semi-colon, Matlab will do the computations and print the result to the screen.
+And yes, the famous pi (π) is a variable that is known to Matlab.